Marketing Tips For Artisan Products And Businesses

 So, where would I advise you to spend the $500?

 If you’re not a good photographer, invest it there.
-Either spend some money to learn how to take great photos or pay someone to do it for you.
+Either spend some money to learn how to take great photos of your artisan products or pay someone to do it for you.
 Get videos produced of your process and speaking directly to the customer.

 I can’t overemphasize the importance of the visual side of your marketing plan.
 A great photo library will help you print on your website and make your social media posts more powerful and profitable.